manboubird/activator-scalding/tutorial/src/index.md

 ## WordCount

-Open <a href="#code/src/main/scala/scalding/WordCount.scala">WordCount.scala</a>, which implements the well-known *Word Count* algorithm, which is popular as an easy-to-implement, "hello world!" program for developers learning Hadoop.
+Open <a class="shortcut" href="#code/src/main/scala/scalding/WordCount.scala">WordCount.scala</a>, which implements the well-known *Word Count* algorithm, which is popular as an easy-to-implement, "hello world!" program for developers learning Hadoop.

 In *WordCount*, a corpus of documents is read, the contents are tokenized into words, and the total count for each word over the entire corpus is computed.
 The output is sorted by frequency descending.